Junseok Chae: Life

 Chae completed a B.S. in metallurgical engineering at Korea University in 1998.
 He earned a M.S.
 (2000) and Ph.D.
 (2003) in electrical engineering and computer science at University of Michigan.
 His dissertation was titled High-Sensitivity, Low-Noise, Multi-Axis Capacitive Micro-Accelerometers.
 Chae's doctoral advisor was Khalil Najafi.
 He was a postdoctoral researcher at the Engineering Research Center for Wireless Integrated Microsystems.

 Chae joined Arizona State University (ASU) in 2005 as an assistant professor of engineering.
 On August 15, 2017, Chae became associate dean of research and innovation at ASU Ira A. Fulton Schools of Engineering.
 He was a professor in the School of Electrical, Computer, and Energy Engineering.
 Chae received a National Science Foundation CAREER Award on MEMS protein sensor array.

 Death

 Chae went missing after work on 25 March 2020.
 Police officers in Shreveport, Louisiana contacted Maricopa County Sheriff's Office on 30 March after locating three individuals in possession of Chae's vehicle.
 Police officers found that Chae was killed in Phoenix, Arizona near the intersection of 7th Street and Arizona State Route 74.
-On 15 July 2020, police charged 18-year-old Javian Exell and 18-year-old Gabrielle Austin with first-degree murder, armed robbery, and theft of means of transportation.
+On 15 July 2020, police charged 18-year-old Javian Ezell and 18-year-old Gabrielle Austin with first-degree murder, armed robbery, and theft of means of transportation.
 Chae's remains were found on 17 July 2020 in the Northwest Regional Landfill.
 He was bludgeoned to death.